ramboldio/FounderGrundwissen/README.md

 List of topics to work on
 - found a company
 - file taxes
-- your first invoice
+- invoicing sb
 - get rid of a company
-- holding
+- managing your holding company
 - US-german constructs
 - raising a round
 - patent stuff